Byoona Amagara Island Retreat is a world unto itself off the shores of Southwestern Uganda’s incredible Lake Bunyonyi.

 How to Get to Byoona Amagara on Lake Bunyonyi

-It wasn’t all that difficult to get to Byoona Amagara, but there were multiple steps involved.
+It wasn’t all that difficult to get to Byoona Amagara on our own, but there were multiple steps involved.

 We took the trusty Post Bus from Kampala to Kabale for a cool 20,000 shillings each (US$7.60)…and a small piece of our souls.

-If you’re ever in the market for an incredibly depressing movie, check out Darkness of Sorrow.
+On that note, if you’re ever in the market for an incredibly depressing movie, check out Darkness of Sorrow.
+Most…depressing…movie…ever.

 How does it end, you ask?
 Not to spoil it for you but pretty much after two hours of investing in an array of characters and an interesting telenovela style plot…